 All too often when organizations increase in size and complexity, systems and structures are added to help us “manage” the organization.
 Managers prefer predictability and hate ambiguity.
 However, prediction is at odds with creativity.
 So, how can we “manage,” or better yet, “lead” large complex creative organizations?

 In the first half of the interview with Nancy Duarte, we discussed her new book Illuminate: Ignite Change Through Speeches, Stories, Ceremonies, and Symbols by Nancy and Patti Sanchez.
 Patti and Nancy are experts on communication and change and as leaders of Duarte, Inc. they also “live” the challenges of growing and continuously transforming an increasingly complex creative firm.
 Duarte, Inc. has created thousands of presentations for the world’s top institutions, including Apple, Cisco, Facebook, GE, Google, TED, and the World Bank.
-In the second half the interview with Nancy, we explore the continuous evolution of Duarte, Inc. and the quest for an enduring creative company.
+In the second half of the interview with Nancy, we explore the continuous evolution of Duarte, Inc. and the quest for an enduring creative company.

 Challenges of Scale and Complexity